OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Cardioselective beta blockers

-Coffee With Atenolol
+Coffee and Atenolol

 Atenolol, a widely prescribed beta-adrenergic blocking agent, is commonly used to treat various cardiovascular conditions such as hypertension and angina.
 As with any medication, it is important to be aware of potential interactions that may occur when combining atenolol with certain substances.
 One such substance that often raises questions is coffee, a popular beverage enjoyed by millions worldwide.
 In this subtopic, we will explore the interaction between coffee and atenolol and discuss what you need to know about enjoying your daily cup of joe while taking this medication.